 Dehydration is when you don’t have enough water in your body.
 The human body normally contains a lot of water.
 It helps keep your body healthy and working well.
 Mild dehydration can cause problems with blood pressure, heart rate, and body temperature.
 Severe dehydration can also cause weakness or confusion.
 In extreme cases, it can lead to brain damage and even death.

 Everyone loses body water daily through sweat, tears, breathing, urine, and stool.
 This water is replaced by drinking fluids and eating foods that contain water.
 Dehydration can have many causes.
-You may have lost water from sweating, diarrhea, or vomiting.
+You may have lost water from diarrhea or vomiting.
 Or you may be sweating from exercise or hot weather.
 Loss of water often leads to an imbalance of electrolytes in the body.
 Electrolytes are minerals and salts that the body needs to function.
 They include sodium, potassium, magnesium, and calcium.

 What causes dehydration?

 Dehydration can be caused by:

 - Sweating from hot weather, exercise, sauna use